Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 What paint-water ratios should I use?

 Well, it depends.
-If you paint bare wood, 1:1 paint to water ratio(50-50) will be fine.
+If you paint bare wood, a 1:1 paint to water ratio(50-50) will be fine.
 It’ll give you light coverage.
 If you whitewash previously painted, or stained surface 2:1 paint to water ratio will provide you with excellent one-coat medium coverage.
 The 1:2 paint to water ratio is used when you want to rub in the whitewash without wiping the excess off.

 You can always start with a light coverage ratio and paint more layers to achieve a more opaque finish if desired.
 And you can adjust the proportions as you go adding more water or more paint.
 Test it on a piece of scrap wood or in an inconspicuous area.